hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 You can overwrite variables defined in variable sets within a workspace.
 For example, you may want to use a different set of provider credentials in a specific workspace.

 To overwrite a variable from a variable set, [create a new workspace-specific variable](#workspace-specific-variables) of the same type with the same key.
-Terraform Cloud marks any variables that you overwrite with a yellow exclamation point and provides a link to the variable that will take precedence during runs.
+Terraform Cloud marks any variables that you overwrite with a yellow exclamation point and provides a link to the variable it will use during runs.

 ![An overwritten variable marked with a yellow exclamation point](link)